Vietnam at the 2004 Summer Paralympics

 Vietnam competed at the 2004 Summer Paralympics in Athens, Greece.
 The country was represented by four athletes competing in three sports: track and field, powerlifting and swimming.
 Vietnam's delegation had the particularity of being composed entirely of female athletes.
-None of them won a medal.
+None won a medal.

 Athletics

-In track and field, Nhu Thi Khoa took part in the 200m and 400m sprints, in the T54 and T53 categories respectively.
-In the former, she finished last in her heat, with a time of 35.98.
-In the latter, she was also last in her heat, completing the race in 1:03.26.
+In track and field, Nhu Thi Khoa took part in the 200m and 400m sprints, in the T54 and T53 categories, respectively, and finished last in her heats in both.
+In the former, she finished with a time of 35.98.
+In the latter, she completed the race in 1:03.26.